Cataphract: Hellenistic and Roman adoption

 The Greeks first encountered cataphracts during the Greco-Persian Wars of the 5th century BC with the Achaemenid Empire.
 The Ionian Revolt, an uprising against Persian rule in Asia Minor which preluded the First Persian invasion of Greece, is very likely the first Western encounter of cataphract cavalry, and to a degree heavy cavalry in general.
 The cataphract was widely adopted by the Seleucid Empire, the Hellenistic successors of Alexander the Great's kingdom who reigned over conquered Persia and Asia Minor after his death in 323 BC.
 The Parthians, who wrested control over their native Persia from the last Seleucid Kingdom in the East in 147 BC, were also noted for their reliance upon cataphracts as well as horse archers in battle.

 Besides the Seleucids it is possible that also the Kingdom of Pergamon adopted some cataphracts.
 Pergamese reliefs show cavalry similarly armed and equipped as Seleucid cataphracts, indicating an adoption.
-Yet these where probably equipped from trophies taken from the Seleucids, which would suggest limited numbers.
+Yet these were probably equipped from trophies taken from the Seleucids, which would suggest limited numbers.

 The Romans came to know cataphracts during their frequent wars in the Hellenistic East.
 Cataphracts had varying levels of success against Roman military tactics more so at the Battle of Carrhae and less so at the battle of Lucullus with Tigranes the Great near Tigranocerta in 69 BC.
 In 38 BC, the Roman general Publius Ventidius Bassus, by making extensive use of slingers, whose long-range weapons proved very effective, defeated the uphill-storming Parthian armored cavalry.